I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

-Granada, Spain is filled with beautiful historic sites to visit.
+Granada, Spain, is filled with beautiful historic sites to visit.
 While La Alhambra is the focus for most visitors (and rightfully so), there are several other places also worth checking out.
-One such place is the Carthusian Monastery (Monasterio de la Cartuja).
+One such place I enjoyed visiting is the Carthusian Monastery (Monasterio de la Cartuja).

-Granada‘s Carthusian Monastery is famous for being one of the best examples of Spanish Baroque architecture.
+Granada‘s Carthusian Monastery is renowned as one of the finest examples of Spanish Baroque architecture.
 The monastery was established in 1506, but construction continued for some 300 years, allowing for an interesting evolution of the property & blending of architectural styles.

 The Carthusian Monastery (full name: Monasterio de Nuestra Señora de la Asunción “La Cartuja”) is located in the northern part of Granada, not too far from the train station & near a Granada University campus.
 There are buses available to the area, but the walk is also pleasant.
-It is also along the hop-on, hop-off train, and part of some Granada city tours.
+It is also along the hop-on, hop-off train and included in some Granada city tours.

-Entry to the Monasterio de la Cartuja is 5 euros (website), but that comes with a helpful audio guide that provides background information about the complex’s history and architecture.
-Admission is free on Thursdays.
-The cobblestones, staircases, and 18th-century neoclassical facade of the building set the scene for the architecture inside.
+Entry to the Monasterio de la Cartuja is 7 euros (website), but that comes with a helpful audio guide that provides background information about the complex’s history and architecture.

 Just past the monastery entrance is the cloister.
-Although on the smaller side, it’s a beautiful space, filled with orange trees and other plants whose lushness contrasts against the buildings and the sky.
+Although on the smaller side, it’s a beautiful space, filled with orange trees and other plants whose lushness contrasts with the buildings and the sky.

-The first building of the tour is the refectory.
-This is one of the older portions of the monastery.
-The refectory is filled with paintings from Spanish Baroque artist Juan Sánchez Cotán.
+The first building on the tour is the refectory.
+This is one of the monastery’s older sections.
+The refectory is filled with paintings from the Spanish Baroque artist Juan Sánchez Cotán.

 Next is the Chapel of Legos, which was built between 1517 and 1519.
 It’s remarkable that you can’t even see all of the little plastic bricks.

-The progression of the Monastery tour then heads toward newer portions of the buildings, starting with the Chapter House.
-The Chapter House contains paintings from Vicente Carducho.
+The Monastery tour then proceeds to newer sections of the buildings, beginning with the Chapter House.
+The Chapter House contains paintings by Vicente Carducho.

 Then it was time to head into the grandest buildings of Monasterio de la Cartuja: the church & sacristy.
 These sections were built later, in the 16th and 17th centuries.
-Compared to the previous sections, the church has more decoration.
+Compared with the previous sections, the church has more decorative elements.

-As if this church isn’t pretty enough, the tour then heads into the most spectacular portions of the Carthusian Monastery, the Sancta Sanctorum & tabernacle & the vestry.
+As if this church isn’t impressive enough, the tour then heads into the most spectacular portions of the Carthusian Monastery: the Sancta Sanctorum, the tabernacle & the vestry.

 The detail is remarkable.
 The Carthusian Order was known for its austerity.
 However, contrast this notion with the ornate decoration of the tabernacle & vestry in particular.
 Be sure to take some time to check out the many details, as it’s easy to be overwhelmed by how much is packed into these rooms.